 to appreciate the unique way the new millennium forensic analysis approached it, the passion demonstrated

-for it by the individuals involved with it, and the undeniable results the full effort produced.
+for it by the individuals involved with it, and the undeniable results the analysis produced.

 Or put it this way: In recent times, 'contrarians' have voiced their skepticism

-toward the forensic analysis results, with at least one loud voice calling the analysis itself 'the work
+toward the forensic analysis results, with at least one loud voice decrying the analysis itself as, 'idiotic'.

-of idiots.'
-(There's that word 'idiots' again.)
-One might counter by offering this: Either the four nationally published
+One could counter, though, by offering this: Either the four nationally published books that concluded Amelia Earhart

-concluded Amelia Earhart lived to old-age after changing her name to "Irene O'Crowley Craigmile" [issued from 1970 to
+lived to old-age after changing her name to "Irene O'Crowley Craigmile" [issued from 1970 to

-a significant part of the Amelia Earhart disappearance controversy the pre-World War Two era left behind.
+a significant part of the Amelia Earhart disappearance controversy the World War Two era left behind;

 Trust knowing, none of the four books displayed below was ever overchallenged for the conclusion they commonly

 The 1970 Joe Klaas book inspired by the investigative research of

-This 1985 book by Robert Myers and Barbara Wiley, also cited that
+This 1985 book by Robert Myers and Barbara Wiley, drawn from Robert

 This 2004 book by USAF Colonel Rollin C. Reineck (Ret.), was the